Make it Compulsory for Companies to Offer Creche Facility to Women Employees #BringHerBack

 The Maternity Benefit Amendment Act has also introduced an enabling provision relating to "work from home" for women, which may be exercised after the expiry of the 26 weeks leave period.
 Though this depends on the nature of the work, when maternity leaves are being denied, work from home option is a far-fetched dream.

 The Maternity Benefit Amendment Act also makes it mandatory for employers to educate women about the maternity benefits available to them at the time of their appointment.

 I conducted a casual poll in an online community for mothers and came across shocking facts.
 The mothers there said that not only were creche facilities unavailable but also companies were shamelessly denying all other benefits stated in the maternity benefit act.

 In a country where men share very little housework, many Indian women are too occupied with household duties to also take on a job and are unable to earn money when the demands of raising children fall squarely on their shoulders.
 The percentage of participation of women in the labour force in India is one of the lowest in the world.

 It is quite evident that these women empowerment acts are largely paperwork with negligible implementation and nobody really cares if they are bringing any change or not.

 Let's not allow this to happen anymore.
 This is the time to raise our voice to include women in the mainstream workforce too.
 Please sign this petition and share it as much as possible and help me fight to #BringHerBack.

-Parul Mathur needs your help with “Shri Santosh Kumar Gangwar: Make it Compulsory for Companies to Provide Creche Facility for Women Employees”.
-Join Parul and 17,695 supporters today.
+Parul Mathur and Seema Mishra needs your help with “Shri Santosh Kumar Gangwar: Make it Compulsory for Companies to Provide Creche Facility for Women Employees”.
+Join Parul Mathur and and 18,421 supporters today.